christopherdonohue/Group3-ITSC3155-Y01Y02-FinalProject/README.md

 # Grade Dashboard
 Visualize your Canvas grades over time.
 Part of a group project for ITSC 3155.

-ENTIRE SOURCE CODE WRITTEN AND EDITED BY MICHAEL PHELPS.
+ENTIRE SOURCE CODE WRITTEN AND EDITED BY MICHAEL PHELPS (https://github.com/nottheswimmer).
+THIS REPO WAS MADE FOR SUBMISSION PURPOSES ONLY.

 ## Get Started
 1. `git clone https://github.com/nottheswimmer/grade_dashboard`